 Replace the mirror

 A few years ago, I spotted a perfectly good mirror next to the neighbor’s construction dumpster and saved it from its doom.
-It then sat in the attic for a few years gathering dust.
+It then sat in the attic for a few years gathering dust and I forgot all about it until I came across it a couple months ago.

 I decided that instead of buying a new mirror or framing the existing one, I would pull that dusty salvaged mirror out of the attic and reframe it.
-I used a similar method to the cedar frame I made for the master bedroom earlier this month, which I will share in more detail in the coming weeks.
+I used a similar method to the cedar frame I made for the master bedroom earlier this month.
+So we removed that huge wall-to-wall mirror in favor of a smaller DIY one!

 Décor and art

 We have decided to make a conscious effort to keep the counter free of clutter.
-Besides a few items we use daily, we’ve moved all the excess off the counter and tossed what we don’t use.
+Besides a few items we use daily, we’ve moved all the excess into the drawers and cabinets and tossed what we don’t use.
 I moved in a lamp I bought at an antique store several years ago, but I haven’t found a shade I like, so it’s a little bare for now.
 The star and frog are souvenirs from trips we’ve taken to tropical locations, and I stole the faux tulips and vintage Dr. Pepper bottle turned vase from my desk.

-Instead of getting a fancy or expensive frame, I found an $8 everyday deal frame at Michaels.
-I had trouble determining which photo to print so finally just closed my eyes and picked one of my favorites.
-I haven’t decided yet whether I love this one (from our visit to Monet’s home in Giverny, France last year) in this space.
-Sam’s Club has very cheap 11×14 prints, so if I decide to change it, it’s not a huge loss to have another one printed.
+Instead of getting a fancy or expensive frame for some art, I found an $8 everyday deal frame at Michaels.
+I had trouble determining which photo to print so finally just closed my eyes, picked one of my favorites, and sent it to Sam’s Club to have it printed (their large prints are very inexpensive!).
+I love this one from our visit to Monet’s home in Giverny, France last year in this space.
+It’s just the right punch of pink.

 - Enjoy having a cute master bathroom!